Our Gatekeeper Tour shows what it’s like to debug a real production incident with Honeycomb. In this guide, we’ll:

 error_detail columns, we see a few rows are showing error 1040.
 Even though error_detail could be a very high cardinality column, we can even group by that string!

 Don’t see the error field?
 “Raw Data” only shows a subset of all the data visualized by the graph.
-Try adding a Filter of error exists to narrow in on just the data that have errors.
+Try adding a Where clause of error exists to narrow in on just the data that have errors.